 It would require raising at least $1- 1.5 million dollars.
 Without FWS' full commitment or guarantee to release the house/land, no legitimate organization would have embarked on raising that kind of money - or succeeded - based on such an uncertain outcome.
 So when it came time for the auction, we did look into every option within the parameters given by experts, for relocating The Pink House.
 Though it's not our mission, even if we found a workable situation, it's simply not within our current means to do it.
 Therefore it’s not been a matter of our choice to not pursue the option to move The Pink House to a new location, but a realistic function of being unable to at this time.
 See details below: Lands Suitable for Pink House Relocation Explored by STPH

 1. NEWBURY TOWN GREEN –Get $150K to move it, $70K to pour foundation, Take time to restore, could not need electric or restrooms or water to act like a gazebo.
 Casually asked Select Board members, got a flat no. 2.
 NEWBURY LOTS - Among others: a.
 Tendercrop-owned buildable lands, mostly off Rt 1A.
 Were told by builder that they would never let their lands go. b.
-The Colbys owns a lot of land in the vicinity, but all non-buildable, including 95% of the land surrounding TPH.
-See note below* They also declined selling to FWS. c.
-Kathryn O’Brien, 103 High Road, Newbury, one of the top lands Katy Ives forwarded to you, that Matt declined.
+The Colbys own a lot of land in the vicinity, but all non-buildable, including 95% of the land surrounding TPH.
+See note below* They gave it kind consideration but also declined selling to FWS. c.
+103 High Road, Newbury.
+Even though this fit criteria requested by Matt Hillman in March 2024, he declined it.
 Instead of this 4.4 acre, marsh lot worth $500k being conserved by FWS, it is unfortunately now listed for sale, with developers bidding.
-3. HISTORIC NEW ENGLAND: Talked extensively in 2018-2019 for TPH becoming part of their 260+ acre protected holdings, including the airport and Spencer Pierce.
-If it could be moved to the grounds near the Vintage Baseball lot or somewhere else –it would again require the same costs+ to move to the Village Green but be more complicated to get it to the area.
-They would want a big endowment before saying yes for upkeep, which does not include the funds to restore the outside, let alone the inside.
-4. MAUDSLAY AJACENT – Met with owner of a 1600’s historic house and 10 acres abutting Maudslay who said if we could get it there they’d slowly restore it, but it is over 7 miles.
+3. IPSWICH and ROWLEY: STPH scoured the maps for anything that was abutting the Refuge, owned by the town or private parties.
+PH Volunteers who are Ipswich and Rowley's residents respectively asked their contacts there, and no one had the appetite for FWS to have more of the land in that area.
+4. HISTORIC NEW ENGLAND: Talked extensively in 2018-2019 for TPH becoming part of their 260+ acre protected holdings, including the airport and Spencer Pierce.
+Asked if they would be willing to make PH it's own historic district of one structure, which is possible.
+At that time they needed a sizable endowment before saying yes for upkeep, which does not include the funds to restore the outside, let alone the inside.
+Fast forward to 2024, we wanted to explore if it could be moved to the grounds near the Vintage Baseball lot or somewhere else –but it would again require the same costs+ to move to the Village Green but be more complicated to get it to the area.
+We did not have the million dollar donor step forward at this time.
+When he did we asked if that would be a place to consider, but his donation was intended to keep the house in place, as a gift to FWS.
+Or even Greenebelt.
+Still, once the Governor stepped in, our Preservation Advisor tried to meet with the new president once the Governor stepped in but was unable to meet in time.
+5. MAUDSLAY AJACENT – Met with owner of a 1600’s historic house and 10 acres abutting Maudslay who said if we could get it there they’d slowly restore it, but it is over 7 miles.
 We even looked at moving TPH via the Merrimac on a barge but there was no way to hoist it up and get it from the shore through forest to the site.
-5. PLUM BUSH DOWNS - 2 different owners across the street in Plum Bush Downs approached us about land swap (not enough $ value) or moving the house (they have no funds).
+6. PLUM BUSH DOWNS - 2 different owners across the street in Plum Bush Downs approached us about land swap (not enough $ value) or moving the house (they have no funds).
 One also asked us to help fund for them to build a replica + Pilings on their 3 acres in a deeper flood zone.
 This is not our mission and we do not have the funding.
-If he wants to pursue that, it is up to him.
-6. PLUM ISLAND GRILL – Former restaurant on corner of PI Turnpike and Sunset.
-IF it would fit across the PI bridge, and the lot were wide enough, it’s cost prohibitive.
-The property costs $2 million to start, before moving, pilings, and restoration, if the lot is big enough at .28 acres.
-That area floods to the ankles in storms when TPH is still on dry ground.
-7. HORDEN PROPERTY –Already detailed.
+Once TPH was offered by the demolition people to be moved, this was revisited by the million dollar donor.
+But circumstances for the land owners had changed since offering last fall, so was not an option.
+7. PLUM ISLAND GRILL – Former restaurant on corner of PI Turnpike and Sunset.
+IF it would fit across the PI bridge ( the movers told us that it would not), and the lot were wide enough, it’s cost prohibitive.
+The property costs $1.9 million to start, before moving ($250K), pilings ($125K), and restoration.
+The lot size, at .28 acres might have also been too small.
+8. HORDEN PROPERTY –Already detailed.
 NOTE: There are TWO different Horden properties off PI.
 What’s available is R49-0-11, the rectangular 7.9 acre property with no road access.
-It is accsessible however, from the 8.3 PH acreage FWS would retain in the land swap.
-It’s true value is in FWS owning it as the only way to expand their orphan acres in the location. *UNBUILDABLE COLBY NOTES: Even though the Colby land was unbuildable, we called Newbury’s building inspector and Newbury town planner, the head of NBPT Sewer Dept Head and then NBPT Water to ask about feasibility and cost in detail.
+It is accessible however, from the 8.3 PH acreage FWS would retain in the land swap.
+It’s true value is in FWS owning it as the only way to expand their orphan acres in the location.
+9. COLBY LANDS: 95% of the land surrounding The Pink House acres is not conserved, but owned by a local farming family.
+Even though land was unbuildable, this was discussed multiple times with several department heads at the town of Newbury regarding why it is unbuildable, the head of NBPT Sewer Dept Head and then NBPT Water to ask about feasibility and cost in detail.
 So far it looks like it can’t get the permits, can’t have a drive way, must go on pilings, and then no one can live there.
 Without being able to carve out a lot, there are complications for liability re: upkeep, maintenance and monitoring.
+We sent this information repeatedly to the federal and state elected officials.
 We hope our efforts show that while moving The Pink House is not our mission, or what the people want, Support The Pink House did an extensive job of exploring and pricing out everything we could – including putting The Pink House on a barge.
+This morning Support The Pink House announced that they are planning for a 100th Birthday Party for The Pink House, to be held Saturday, June 14, 2025.
+The date was picked because it was in the summer of 1925 that Gertrude Cutter purchased the property from widow Abbie K. Little and proceeded to build The Pink House.
+The Pink House is an icon to the entire North Shore region and the state of Massachusetts, steadfast as a landmark and part of what makes New England charming, unique and special to residents and visitors from around the world, or around the corner.
+And our goal is still to have the house restored in time to celebrate it's 100th birthday.
+While we continue to work on solutions as long as The Pink House is standing, whatever the future holds, The Pink House is an integral part of our identity.
+It is indelibly woven into the fabric and culture of this community -- it's many businesses, our fundraisers, tourism, artists.

 And now for some fun!
 We want the community to have a hand in the creation of the celebration.
 What would you like to see happen?
 Tell us in the comments below, or email us at [email protected]!
 We look forward to your input!
 And we're going to need your help to make it happen!
 If you would like to volunteer to chair or be on a committee to organize it, or donate art, food or beverages, or pitch in as an extra pair of hands as needed, all are wonderful.
 Please fill out the contact form on our website to let us know!
 And stay tuned for more in the coming months!!
 We're looking forward to a warm and wonderful Pink House Day event!
 PS: You can read the history of The Pink House HERE.
 On July 24, 2024, the board of Support The Pink House wrote their first column as a group in the Daily News of Newburyport.
 We put our energies into saving the house, every single day of the last 8 months, working literally non-stop on behalf of the public, night and day, on behalf of the thousands of people, businesses, artists, organizations in this region and beyond.
 With all the stories and misinformation out there, we felt it was time people heard whats true from us.
 Support The Pink House (STPH) shares the goal stated in Fish and Wildlife’s (FWS) mission to work with others to conserve habitats.
 Contrary to what the Parker River National Wildlife Refuge (which oversees the property) has stated, trading the Pink House and its acre for many acres of conservation land is far more in line with their mission than demolishing the house and keeping its residential acre.